appgate/terraform-provider-appgatesdp/website/docs/guides/ha_controllers.markdown

 #### Enable controller function

-Once the second controller is seeded with the default appliance configuration, we can enable the controller functionallity.
+Once the second controller is seeded with the default appliance configuration, we can enable the controller functionality.

 ```hcl
 resource "appgatesdp_appliance_controller_activation" "activate_second_controller" {